 Battery storage safety

-Mallard Pass plan to build a massive battery storage facility opposite the existing sub-station.
-The batteries will almost certainly be lithium-ion, which have a reputation for being unstable and very dangerous if they develop a fault.
-The indicative size of the substation compound is 100m x 100m.
+Mallard Pass did plan to build a massive battery storage facility opposite the existing sub-station, but have said they are now not doing so “at this time”, indicating they may bring it back on the agenda in a few months or years time, maybe via the ‘back door’.
+Assuming it will happen at some point the batteries will almost certainly be lithium-ion, which have a reputation for being unstable and very dangerous if they develop a fault.

 The chemical reaction caused when the batteries fail emits large amounts of toxic gas, mainly hydrogen fluoride, after which explosive gases are given off that can cause substantial explosions.